 New York Nursing Programs and Degrees Guide

 New York is home to some of the world’s most acclaimed universities, which can make choosing a nursing program in this state somewhat daunting.
 The following guide is designed to provide you with essential information on the many nursing programs available in the state.
 New York’s colleges and universities offer an eclectic menu of concentrations and sub-specialties in nursing, including pediatric nurse practitioner, psychiatric mental health nurse practitioner, nurse midwifery, nursing education, and nursing administration.
 A traditional nursing program, however, doesn’t work for everyone.
-Those students requiring flexibility may want to consider earning an online bachelor’s or master’s in nursing degree from such online universities as Capella University.
+Those students requiring flexibility may want to consider earning an online bachelor’s or master’s in nursing degree.

 - 59 colleges and universities offer an associate’s degree in nursing.